crithead/tablator-data-add-dmg-2011-treasure/README.md

 rather than adding seemingly unnecessary complexity.

 The artifact and relic table is incomplete.
-It is neat to dream about finding (or placing) an artifact or relic in a game, but they don't really come up in play very often.
+It is neat to dream about finding (or placing) and artifact or relic in a game, but they don't really come up in play very often.
 It is something that the DM should probably hand craft.
 Generating an item with multiple abilities like an artifact falls more into the realm of an independent program that has more decision logic than comfortably